Accidents in the Home

 - Is in a reasonable state of repair inside and outside

 If your landlord fails to meet any of these requirements, accidents at home can happen.
-If you suffer as a result of their negligence, they have failed in their duty.
-In this case you may be able to claim compensation.
+If you suffer as a result of their negligence, they have failed in their duty and you may be able to claim compensation.

-The most common accidents in the home where your landlord can be held responsible are slips, trips and falls.
-There are many things that can cause these accidents, for example, poor lighting, defective steps or stairs, ripped carpets, loose or missing floorboards, and unsafe steps or paving in garden areas.
+The most common accidents in the home where your landlord can be held responsible are slips, trips and falls, which can be caused by poor lighting, defective steps or stairs, ripped carpets, loose or missing floorboards, and unsafe steps or paving in garden areas.
 Your landlord is responsible for taking the necessary precautions to avoid accidents like this happening.

 Claiming on Behalf of a Child

 Children are amongst the most likely to have accidents in the home.
 If your child is under the age of 18, you can make a claim on their behalf for any accidents they may have had.
-The general rule for making claims for compensation states that you have three years in which to make a claim.
-However, if the claim is on behalf of a child, you have until the child is 18 to make a claim on their behalf.
-Following that, they then have until they are 21 to make a claim for themselves.
+While the general rule for making claims for compensation states that you have three years in which to make a home accident claim, if the claim is on behalf of a child, you have until the child is 18 to make a claim on their behalf.
+Following that, they then have until they are 21 to make a claim after an accident in the home.

 How we can help

-Here at The Compensation Experts, we work on a No Win No Fee basis with home accident solicitors who have years of experience in dealing with accidents.
-This involves claims made against landlords and for faulty products.
+Here at The Compensation Experts, we work on a No Win No Fee basis with home accident solicitors who have years of experience in dealing with incidents of injury, including claims made against landlords and for faulty products.
 Contact us today by filling in our form or call us on 01614138765 to speak to one of our friendly knowledgeable advisors.